matrix-org/synapse/docs/sso_mapping_providers.md

-# SAML Mapping Providers
+# SSO Mapping Providers

-A SAML mapping provider is a Python class (loaded via a Python module) that works out how to map attributes of a SAML response object to Matrix-specific user attributes.
+A mapping provider is a Python class (loaded via a Python module) that works out how to map attributes of a SSO response to Matrix-specific user attributes.
 Details such as user ID localpart, displayname, and even avatar URLs are all things that can be mapped from talking to a SSO service.